opendocsg/slw-judgments-backfill/2010_SGHC_267/report.md

 **Introduction**

 1       The present matter involves an application by the plaintiffs in _ABB Holdings Pte Ltd and others v.
-Sher Hock Guan Charles_ [2009] 4 SLR(R) 111 (‘ _ABB Holdings_ ’) for leave to amend its Statement of Claim (Amendment No. 3).
+Sher Hock Guan Charles_ <span class="citation">[2009] 4 SLR(R) 111</span> (‘ _ABB Holdings_ ’) for leave to amend its Statement of Claim (Amendment No. 3).
 Judgment has been granted in _ABB Holdings_ for the second and third plaintiffs to elect between damages to be assessed _or_ an account of the defendant’s profits to be taken.
 The plaintiffs now seek, by way of an amendment to the statement of claim, to obtain remedies in general damages _and_ restitutionary damages.

 **Factual Background**